 The word mantra is loosely defined as a tool of the mind that has a spiritual effect on a person's will or emotional state of being.
-As a Navigating Challenging Dialogue® Certified Facilitator, the word mantra is used to identify the key phrases that when repeated will help your participants develop connection points between the vast amount of content they will learn and specific actions that when used daily will increase their self awareness, shift their behavior patterns and increase the opportunity for clear, drama free communication.
+In the context of Navigating Challenging Dialogue®, the word mantra is used to identify the key phrases.
+When repeated, these mantras help our audience develop connection points between the content they learn and the specific actions which increase their self awareness, shift their behavior patterns, and increase opportunity for clear, drama-free communication.

 You will want to get comfortable with these phrases.
 Begin keeping them in your consciousness and notice how when you apply the meaning behind them in your own life and work you see shifts, both in yourself and in how you impact those around you.

 “The only person you can ever really manage is yourself”

 “Emotions are simply vibrations in the body to which we assign labels”

 “Be aware of the energy you bring to this room” (Adapted from Jill Bolte Taylor)

 The Only Person You Can Manage is Yourself